MicrosoftDocs/iis-docs/iis/configuration/system.ftpServer/log/centralLogFile.md

 ---
-title: "FTP Central Logging Options &lt;centralLogFile&gt; | Microsoft Docs"
+title: "FTP Central Logging Options &lt;centralLogFile&gt;"
 author: rick-anderson
-description: "Overview The &lt;centralLogFile&gt; element specifies the settings for the central log file, which is used when you specify centralLogFileMode for the centra..." ms.author: iiscontent
+description: "Overview The &lt;centralLogFile&gt; element specifies the settings for the central log file, which is used when you specify centralLogFileMode for the centra..." ms.date: 09/26/2016 ms.assetid: 7e65d196-5826-4cfb-a30f-719bd2e5c8be msc.legacyurl: /configreference/system.ftpserver/log/centrallogfile msc.type: config
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: 7e65d196-5826-4cfb-a30f-719bd2e5c8be
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.ftpserver/log/centrallogfile
-msc.type: config
 ---